 The Port at Sunset, Opus 236 (Saint-Tropez), 1892 by Paul Signac

-Visit museums dedicated to individual artists such as Matisse, Chagall, Picasso, Léger and Renoir
+Visit museums dedicated to individual artists including Matisse, Chagall, Picasso and Bonnard

-- ACE customers on a previous Art on the Côte d’Azur tour led by Suzanne Fagence Cooper
+- ACE customer on a previous Art on the Côte d’Azur tour led by Suzanne Fagence Cooper

 From the late 19th century onwards, the vivid colours of the Côte d’Azur, as well as the region’s mild climate and dramatic landscapes, captivated a succession of Europe’s leading artists.